Slide on Live: Plugged in and Standing

 Slide on Live: Plugged in and Standing is the first solo live album by Ronnie Wood.
 It was recorded at The Ritz in New York, at the Avalon in Boston and at the Budokan in Tokyo.

+The title is a play on Rod Stewart's unplugged album, Unplugged...and Seated on which Wood featured.
 The album peaked at #89 in Japan selling over 4,000 copies.
-The title is a play on Rod Stewart's unplugged album, Unplugged...and Seated on which Wood featured.